-- 1. Identification of the contract, or contracts, with a customer - The Company considers the terms and conditions of the contract in identifying the contracts.
+1. Identification of the contract, or contracts, with a customer

+The Company considers the terms and conditions of the contract in identifying the contracts.
 The Company determines a contract with a customer to exist when the contract is approved, each party's rights regarding the services to be transferred can be identified, the payment terms for the services can be identified, it has been determined the customer has the ability and intent to pay, and the contract has commercial substance.
 At contract inception, the Company will evaluate whether two or more contracts should be combined and accounted for as a single contract and whether the combined or single contract includes more than one performance obligation.
-The Company applies judgment in determining the customer's ability and intent to pay, which is based on a variety of factors, including the customer's historical payment experience or, in the case of a new customer, credit, and financial information pertaining to the customer. - 2.
-Identification of the performance obligations in the contract
+The Company applies judgment in determining the customer's ability and intent to pay, credit, and financial information pertaining to the customer.

+2. Identification of the performance obligations in the contract

-Performance obligations promised in a contract are identified based on the services and the products that will be transferred to the customer that are both capable of being distinct, whereby the customer can benefit from the service either on its own or together with other resources that are readily available from third parties or from the Company, and are distinct in the context of the contract, whereby the transfer of the services and the products is separately identifiable from other promises in the contract.
+Performance obligations promised in a contract are identified based on the services and the products that will be transferred to the customer that are both capable of being distinct, whereby the customer can benefit from the service either on its own or together with other resources that are readily available from third parties or from the Company, and are distinct in the contract of the contract, whereby the transfer of the services and the products is separately identifiable from other promises in the contract.
 The Company's performance obligations consist of (i) software licenses, (ii) subscription services, (ii) maintenance and support for software licenses, and (iv) professional services.